Can You Put a Mini Fridge on Carpet? Not Without...

 The longer you let the water sit on the carpet, the more prone it is to damage the carpet, the underfelt, and the subflooring.
 Another effective option is renting a wet vacuum to remove the moisture.

 Turn on a fan to allow air into the room to speed up the drying process.
 Finish by adding baking soda to the affected area.
 The baking soda deodorizes the carpet of any unpleasant smells.
+It can even be used to deodorize the fridge to keep it from smelling bad even after cleaning it.
 The last thing you want is the feet to get wet, rusted, and then have you dealing with how to get rust out of carpet.

 Where Should You Avoid Placing a Mini Fridge?